GhassanHammo/Workshop-Zoo/README.md

 ## Instructions

-Here are the types of animals at the zoo, along with their names:
+Here are the types of animals at the zoo, along with their names: Ghassan Hammo

 - Bears
   - Ollie